KidiXDev/KidiXDev/README.md

 Hi 👋 You can just call me KidiX
 =================================

-I'm a beginner in programming, so I'm still in the learning stage to get better.
-> Currently foccused on mobile programming with Flutter

 * 🌍  I'm based in Indonesia
 * ✉️  You can contact me at [kidixdev@gmail.com](mailto:kidixdev@gmail.com)